HenryBS18/COMPFEST16-Hackerclass/README.md

-# COMPFEST Hackerclass writeup by Henry
+# COMPFEST16 Hackerclass writeup by Henry